 My name is John Hayward.
-I am a retired university lecturer in mathematics, continuing my research as a visiting fellow at the University of South Wales.
+I am a retired university lecturer in mathematics.
 I started my career in Astrophysics with a PhD in General Relativity.
 Early on in my career, I moved into mathematics, lecturing in Edinburgh Napier and then the University of Glamorgan (now called South Wales).
-My primary research is mathematical modelling, especially social movements such as the growth of churches and political parties.
+My primary research is mathematical modelling, especially on social movements such as the growth of churches and political parties.
 My main modelling methodology is system dynamics.
 As well as teaching modelling courses, I also taught software engineering, programming, and a range of mathematics courses.

 Loop impact and the Newtonian Interpretative Framework are built on previous work in system dynamics, loop dominance analysis and sociophysics.